Promise vs practice: Police body-cam delays in Texas capital frustrate reformers

-AUSTIN, Texas, July 6 - Advocates of police reform in Austin, Texas, cheered a year ago when the city agreed to release video from officers' body cameras within 60 days of incidents in which they used force that caused serious injuries.
+AUSTIN, Texas - Advocates of police reform in Austin, Texas, cheered a year ago when the city agreed to release video from officers’ body cameras within 60 days of incidents in which they used force that caused serious injuries.

 But since then, only a single body camera video has been released on time - in a non-fatal police shooting.
 Footage from three fatal police shootings was made public past the deadline.
 In at least 10 use-of-force incidents during Black Lives Matter protests last year, the department did not release any video.